zaimzahisham/ai-policy-helper-starter-pack/AI_Policy_Helper_README.md

 The project includes a `Makefile` with convenient commands for common development tasks:

 - **`make dev`** — Production-like build and run.
 Runs `docker compose up --build` for a clean, production-style verification.
 Useful for final testing before submission.
+When using native Ollama, the Docker Ollama service won't start (saves resources).
 - **`make dev-hot`** — Hot-reload development mode.
 Runs `docker compose -f docker-compose.yml -f docker-compose.dev.yml up`, bind-mounting `backend/app` and the frontend workspace so Uvicorn (`--reload`) and Next.js (`npm run dev`) hot-reload as you edit.
 Perfect for active development.
+- **`make dev-ollama`** — Start services with Docker Ollama enabled.
+Runs `docker compose --profile docker-ollama up --build`.
+Use this when you want to use Ollama in Docker instead of native Ollama.
 - **`make test`** — Run tests in container.
 Executes `docker compose run --rm backend pytest -q` for a reproducible test run against the last-built image.
 - **`make test-hot`** — Run tests with hot-reload.
 Executes `docker compose -f docker-compose.yml -f docker-compose.test.yml run --rm backend pytest -q`, which bind-mounts `backend/app` during the test command so pytest sees your latest files without rebuilding.
 Ideal for TDD workflow.
 - **`make fmt`** — Format Python code.
-Runs `docker compose run --rm backend black app` to format all Python code in the backend using Black formatter.
+Runs `docker compose run --rm backend python -m black app` to format all Python code in the backend using Black formatter.
+- **`make ollama-pull MODEL=<model_name>`** — Pull an Ollama model in Docker.
+Example: `make ollama-pull MODEL=qwen2.5:0.5b`.
+Requires Docker Ollama to be running (use `make dev-ollama` first).
+- **`make ollama-list`** — List available Ollama models in Docker.
+Shows all models that have been pulled.
+Requires Docker Ollama to be running.

 ## Offline-friendly
 - If you **don’t** set an API key, the backend uses a **deterministic stub LLM** and a **built-in embedding** to keep everything fully local.